Morpheuslabs-io/morpheus-bpaas/README.md

 # MORPHEUS BLOCKCHAIN PLATFORM AS SERVICE BPaaS
 This is the entry point for the public regarding our development progress.
 ## Disclaimer
 Our aim is to provide high transparency about our platform development progress.
-We care that our users get to know about our continuous effort into development of a such complex platform architecture.
+We care that our users get to know about our continuous effort into the development.
 Our aim is to make public everything the user needs in order to use our platform:
- - sample applications for different blockchain technologies that will be possible to deploy in our platform
+ - Sample applications for different blockchain technologies that will be possible to deploy in our platform
- - technology stack recipes that we use to automate the blockchain deveopment
+ - Technology stack recipes that we use in order to automate the blockchain deveopment
- - Language Services agents able to facilitate smart contract development
+ - Language Services agents able to facilitate smart contract development in our CDE
- - Other components dedicated to facilitate the user interaction/integration with our platform
+ - Other open source components are dedicated to facilitate the user interaction/integration with our platform core components

- However, some proprietary core modules of our code will be maintained in our private repository.
+ However, for the core modules of our proprietary code will be maintained in private repositories.

 # Description
 Our project aims to create a Blockchain Platform As Service that simplifies and expedites blockchain application development.